 You may be asking yourself, "How am I supposed to write a detailed and effective resume that isn't just a laundry list of things I've done in the past?"
 Well, we've created a 'cheat sheet' of Resume Dos and Don'ts that will take your IT resume out of the dreaded resume pile and get it in front of the hiring manager.

-DON’T overshare.
 Keep in mind the position you’re applying for.
 If you’re applying to be a Python Engineer, don’t fill up your resume with experience irrelevant to the role.
 Liz Ryan at Forbes.com gives some great advice on resumes: detail only the experience that is directly related to the job you’re trying to get.
-When writing your summary (should you choose to include one), talk briefly about your experience as it relates to this goal.
+If you choose to include a summary, talk briefly about your experience as it relates to this goal.
 Highlight any technical and/or soft skills that are important to the position.
 If you have other experience, that’s great!
 List the company, dates, and titles on your resume but don’t waste valuable resume space describing these jobs.
 When you get the interview, the hiring manager can ask about these separately.

 Sounds simple enough, right?
 The above tips should help you write a killer resume, but we know it can still be a little tricky.
 Luckily, here at HIRECLOUT we provide resume help so that you can put your best foot forward when applying for a new job.
 The road to a new job may have some roadblocks, but we have you covered.
 Ready to get started?
 Find your next opportunity on our Browse Jobs page and read more about how we can help.
 Then, give us a call at 818.882.2000 or send us an email at firstname.lastname@example.org and connect with a Recruiter today!